 This programme aims to identify Campylobacter contamination and production practices within the UK broiler population to potentially target ways to controlling Campylobacter in slaughterhouses.

-This survey looks at the proportion of Campylobacter jejuni and C. coli strains isolated from year 3 of the FSA’s retail chicken survey that were resistant to a range of antimicrobial agents.
+This survey looked at the proportion of C. jejuni and C. coli strains isolated from year 4 of the FSA’s UK retail chicken survey that were resistant to a range of antimicrobial agents.